Affiliate marketing is how I made my first $100 blogging and was crucial to my success as a blogger.

 1. Promote high-priced products

-In order to truly take advantage of affiliate marketing you need to move toward promoting high-priced products that pay a larger percentage of the sale.
+To truly take advantage of affiliate marketing, you need to move toward promoting high-priced products that pay a larger percentage of the sale.

 While that’s much easier said than done, it’s a must if you want to make serious money with affiliate marketing.